40 plus questions - Multiple Choice Questions on Classification, Culture, and Identification of the microorganisms

 d) Gram-Positive Diplococci

-9. A 7 year old girl developed a sore throat and fever for 2 days.
-On the second day, the symptoms got worse and she was taken to the hospital.
-Microscopic examination and culture of the sputum sample revealed gram-positive cocci that appear in chains.
+9. A 7 year old girl is brought to a healthcare clinic, she has developed sore throat and fever for last 2 days, no other symptoms is observed by the physician.
+Microscopic examination and culture of the sputum sample reveals gram-positive cocci that appear in chains.

 Which of the following bacteria could be the possible pathogen?